douglasgreen/duolingo/german/vocab.md

 - the pharmacy - die Apotheke
 - the piano - das Klavier
 - the pizza - die Pizza
-- the place - der Platz
-- the plaza - der Platz
+- the place; the plaza - der Platz
 - the police officer - der Polizist/die Polizistin
 - the potato - die Kartoffel
 - the professor - der Professor/die Professorin